top of page

 Abstract Black Wave

-New SneakerWave SF and Mysteries
+New SneakerWave Mysteries

 The Town that Died is a murder mystery with an environmental message, a thriller that provides a poignant look at the beauty and heart-breaking problems of rural America.